-An employee who is a victim or who is a family member of a victim of a violent felony or serious felony may take time off from work under the following circumstances:
+An employee who is a victim or who is the family member of a victim of a violent felony or serious felony may take time off from work under the following circumstances:

-- A. The crime must be a violent or serious felony, as defined by law; and - B. The employee must be the victim of a crime or must be an immediate family member of a victim, a domestic partner of a victim, or the child of a domestic partner of a victim.
-For the purpose of this section, an immediate family member is defined as: a spouse, child, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.

-C. The absence from work must be in order to attend judicial proceedings related to a crime listed above, including court proceedings involving the alleged perpetrator of the crime.
-Before the employee is absent for such a reason, they must provide documentation of the scheduled proceedings.
+- A. The crime must be a violent or serious felony, as defined by law; and - B. The employee must be the victim of a crime, or must be an immediate family member of a victim, a registered domestic partner of a victim, or the child of a registered domestic partner of a victim.
+An For the purpose of this section, an immediate family member is defined as: a spouse, child, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.
+A registered domestic partner means a domestic partner who is registered in accordance with California State law. - C. The absence from work must be in order to attend judicial proceedings related to a crime listed above, including court proceedings involving the alleged perpetrator of the crime.
+Before the employee is absent for such a reason, they must provide documentation of the scheduled proceeding.
 Such notice is typically given to the victim of the crime by a court or government agency setting the hearing, a district attorney or prosecuting attorney's office or a victim/witness office.
 If advance notice is not possible, the employee must provide appropriate documentation within a reasonable time after the absence.
 Any absence from work to attend judicial proceedings will be unpaid, unless the employee has accumulated paid time off, such as accrued vacation or sick leave, or any other accrued paid time off.